 Metropolitan Natural Park – Established in 1985 and located within city limits, this place draws in nature lovers with its several walking trails.
-Some of the birds nesting here are Dusky Antbird, Blue-gray Tanager, and the Broad-Winged Hawk.
+Some of the birds’ nestings here are Dusky Antbird, Blue-gray Tanager, and the Broad-Winged Hawk.
 Cerro Cedro and Los Caobos are the lookout points in the park.

 Biomuseo – Designed by the architect Frank Gehry, the museum is an absolute eye-catcher.
 It epitomizes the rising of the Isthmus of Panama from the Pacific Ocean.
-It has over 43,000 square feet of exhibition space.
-The area includes a public atrium, shop, cafe, and outdoor exhibits displayed in the botanical park.
+It has over 43,000 square feet of exhibition space, and the area includes a public atrium, shop, cafe, and outdoor exhibits displayed in the botanical park.

 Bridge of the Americas – Perhaps the most recognizable landmark of the modern city, this arch bridge spans over the Panama Canal.
-Balboa Yacht Club presents the finest sights of this pivotal bridge.
+Balboa Yacht Club presents the most beautiful sights of this pivotal bridge.

 Estadio Rommel Fernández, Modern Art Museum Panama, Centennial Bridge, and Pipeline Road are other prominent places to visit near the city.